amplicity/beacon-check/README.md

 `BEACONCHAIN_URL` - url to beaconchain to create link to your validator in balance decrease notifications, IE `https://prater.beaconcha.in/validator/`

 That's it!
-You will be notified when if the function detects a balance decrease.
+You will be notified when your node is offline.